DiegelD/Deep-Reinforcement-Learning-ND/p1_navigation/README.md

 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

 ## Abstract
-In the following you will find the development of an **deep reinforcement learning Agent** that collects just yellow bannanas and leaves the bad black ones.
+In the following you will find the development of an **deep reinforcement learning Agent** that collects just yellow bananas and leaves the bad black ones.
-Its done with a Vaulue Optimzation based learning with DQNs(figure 1).
-It learns by itself the rules and control movements by just given feedback/reward for the collected banna.
+Its done with a Value Optimization based learning with DQNs(figure 1).
+It learns model-free the rules of the game and the necessary control movements by getting a reward for a collected banana.

-In the first step of the development der Hyper Parameters of the Epsilon gradient and a suitable Batchsizes are figured out.
-And in the following step the agend is compared against the performance of an Double DQN Agent and a Prioritzed Experience Replay Agent combined with a Double DQNA Agent.
+The development of the Agent was a two step process.
+First adjusting the given Agent from a former project to this project and also tuning the Hyperparameter, so that the task goal of hitting as fast as possible a score of 13 bananas in a least 1800 episodes is full-filled.
+And the the second step of making an extra mile and implementing additional algorithms/modification and comparing them against the origin DQN
+Agent.

  *In the following are some highlights of the project described.
 For deeper, wider more detailed insights feel free to check the code that speaks for itself*.

 <figure>
  <img src="./img/DRL_landscape.png" width="360" alt="BehaviourControl" />
  <figcaption>